eshleebien/elasticsearch-x-kibana/README.md

 $ docker-compose up
 ```

 This creates an echo app, nginx proxy, Metricbeat and Filebeat.
-Echo app is reachable via proxy on http://localhost:8080/echo
+Echo app is reachable via proxy on http://localhost:8080/echoapp (echo).
+It also creates a container with siege for load testing